| | | | | |

 Many souvenir shops line the pier if you want to pick up some touristy gifts.

-Stop for a bite at one of the many dining spots serving fresh seafood like these scrumptious meals and drinks at The Crab House.
+Once your whale-watching trip ends, stop for a bite at one of the many restaurants serving fresh seafood like these scrumptious meals and drinks at The Crab House.

 Monterey Old Fisherman's Wharf seafood